 Whichever you choose—Roth or pre-tax—make sure you contribute as much as necessary to get the maximum matching contribution from your employer.
 This is essentially free money that can help you pursue your retirement goals.

-When you terminate employment you generally forfeit all contributions (and earnings on them) that haven’t vested.
-“Vesting” means that you own the contributions and any associated earnings.
+When you terminate employment, you generally forfeit all employer contributions (and earnings on them) that haven’t vested.
+Vesting means that you own the contributions and any associated earnings.
 Your contributions, Roth and pre-tax, are always 100 percent vested.
 But your 401(k) plan may require up to six years of service before you fully vest in employer matching contributions (although some plans have a much faster vesting schedule).

-When you terminate employment you can generally leave your money in your 401(k) plan, although some plans require that you withdraw your funds when you reach the plan’s normal retirement age (typically age 65).
-(And you generally must begin taking distributions after you reach age 70 1/2.)
-Your plan may also “cash you out” if your vested balance is $5,000 or less, but if your payment is more than $1,000, the plan must generally roll your funds into an IRA established on your behalf, unless you elect to receive your payment in cash.
+When you terminate employment, you can generally leave your money in your 401(k) plan, although some plans require that you withdraw your funds when you reach the plan’s normal retirement age (typically age 65).
+(You generally must begin taking distributions after you reach age 72.)
+Your plan may also cash you out if your vested balance is $5,000 or less, but if your payment is more than $1,000, the plan must generally roll your funds into an IRA established on your behalf, unless you elect to receive your payment in cash.
 (This $1,000 limit is determined separately for your Roth 401(k) account and the rest of your funds in the 401(k) plan.)

 You can also roll all or part of your Roth 401(k) dollars over to a Roth IRA, and your non-Roth dollars to a traditional IRA.
+You may also be able to convert your non-Roth dollars to a Roth IRA, but income taxes will apply to any tax-deferred amounts in the year of conversion.
 You may also be able to roll your funds into another employer’s plans that accepts rollovers.

 - You may be eligible to borrow up to one half of your vested 401(k) account, including your Roth contributions, (to a maximum of $50,000) if you need the money.

-- You may be able to make a hardship withdrawal if you (or your spouse, dependents, or plan beneficiary) have an immediate and heavy financial need.
-But this should be a last resort—a 10 percent penalty may apply to the taxable amount if you’re not yet age 59 1/2, and you may be suspended from plan participation for six months or more if the withdrawal takes place in 2018.
+- You may be able to take a hardship withdrawal if you (or your spouse, dependents, or primary beneficiary) have an immediate and heavy financial need.
+But this should be a last resort—hardship distributions are generally taxable to you and a 10 percent penalty may apply to the taxable amount if you’re not yet age 59½, unless an exception applies.

 - Depending on your income, you may be eligible for an income tax credit of up to $1,000 for amounts you contribute to the 401(k) plan.